sreevalsansmenon/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I am a Ph.D. student in Mechanical Engineering at Missouri University of Science and Technology, working with [Dr. K. Krishnamurthy](https://mae.mst.edu/facultyandstaff/facultykrishnamurthy/).
 The broad goal of my research is to develop methods for identifying the individual intrinsic connectivity patterns of the brain in health and disease.
 I am working with the magnetic resonance image to achieve my research goals.
-I am also making use of new machine learning techniques to build behavioral prediction and some classification models.
+I am also making use of novel machine learning techniques to build behavioral prediction and some classification models.